Fictitious-Rotor/Prosperity-Website/content/wiki/mods.md

 category: "info"
 ---

-This is a comprehensive list of all server mods, datpacks, and relevant configurations, along with an explanation of each feature and why it was added.
+This is a comprehensive list of all server mods, datapacks, and relevant configurations, along with an explanation of each feature and why it was added.

 # Client mods